The Foyle Young Poets of the Year Award 2018 launches in March 2018.

 - By entering this competition, entrants agree that their poems and data may be used by The Poetry Society, including for research purposes.
 Occasionally The Poetry Society works with academic and cultural partners to produce academic research.
 By entering this competition you are also agreeing that your anonymised data and poems can be used in such research.

 - If you are 11-12 your parent or guardian will need to give permission for you to enter.
 Without this permission we are not allowed to keep information about you, such as your contact details.
 This is because of new data protection rules.
-You can find out more here.
-Permission can be given online or by sending in the Parent/Guardian Permission form.
-Please note that teachers cannot give permission in place of a parent or guardian.
+Permission can be given online or by sending in the parent or guardian permission form.

 - The judges’ decision is final, and no correspondence will be entered into concerning this decision.